among/fusus/fusus/docs/about/alignment.md

 but it took a very long time to run.

 However, the two editions are very similar, with very few transpositions but a lot of OCR errors.

-We use Text-Fabric.
+We have developed our own algorithm, which runs in about a second.

-The cleaned `LK` and `AF` are present in the TF resources `fususl` and `fususa`.
+The cleaned `LK` and `AF` are present in the Text-Fabric resources `fususl` and `fususa`.
-We then have each word precisely numbered in both version, and we also have a latin transcription of the words, which eases the visual comparison of similar words.
+In this way we have each word precisely numbered in both version, and we also have a latin transcription of the words, which eases the visual comparison of similar words.

-It is not only that the author of this notebook (Dirk Roorda) is not trained to read Arabic, it is also that the Arabaic letters change shape depending on their position in the word, which makes a task like this needlessly complicated.
+We use the latin transcription, only because the author of this notebook (Dirk Roorda) is not trained to read Arabic, but also beecause the Arabaic letters change shape depending on their position in the word, which makes a task like this needlessly complicated.

 # Edit distance